paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-019-rock-island-railroad-employee-assistance.md

 ### Statutory Notes

 #### References in Text
 Section 77 of the Bankruptcy Act, referred to in subsec. (a), was classified to section 205 of former Title 11, Bankruptcy.
 The Bankruptcy Act (act July 1, 1898, ch.
 541, 30 Stat.
-544, as amended) was repealed effective Oct.
+544) was repealed effective Oct.
 1, 1979, by Pub.
 L. 95–598, §§ 401(a), 402(a), Nov.
 6, 1978, 92 Stat.
 2682, section 101 of which enacted revised Title 11.
 For current provisions relating to railroad reorganization, see subchapter IV (§ 1161 et seq.) of chapter 11 of Title 11.

 #### Amendments
 1983—Subsec. (a).
 Pub.
 L. 97–468, § 214(a), substituted “a carrier which, on January 14, 1983, was the subject of a proceeding pending under section 77 of the Bankruptcy Act or under subchapter IV of chapter 11 of title 11” for “the Rock Island Railroad or the Milwaukee Railroad”, and in last sentence substituted “any such carrier which has been ordered by the court having jurisdiction over such a carrier to liquidate its properties until the disposition of the properties of the estate of such carrier” for “the Rock Island Railroad until the disposition of the properties of the estate of the Rock Island Railroad”.